felipeSilvaDeMelloStudentAccount/blockchain-transactions-wallet/README.md

 - **GET /api/bitcoin/blocks/{hash}/transactions**: List transactions of a specific block by hash.

 # Achievement the Challenge
-## Connecting to the Bitcoin Network
+## Connecting to the Bitc oin Network
 - The application connects to the Bitcoin network to receive broadcasted blocks and transactions.

 ## Storing Data in PostgreSQL